10 Best Bike Helmets for Babies & Toddlers

 FULL REVIEW: Bell Sidetrack 2

 Styled like an adult mountain bike helmet, the Sidetrack is a sweet-looking safety accessory that’s packed with features for a very decent price.
-From extended coverage in the back for better protection to a dial-adjust system with a full cage for a more precise fit, the Bell Sidetrack II is safe, comfortable, durable, and just plain cool for your toddler.
+From extended coverage in the back for better protection, to a dial-adjust system with a full cage for a more precise fit, the Bell Sidetrack II is comfortable, durable, and just plain cool for your toddler.

 Baby & Toddler Bike Helmets Comparison Chart